Instructions for Form 8802 (10/2024)

 an exempt organization any organization officer, for example, president, vice president, treasurer, chief accounting officer, etc., duly authorized by the organization to bind the organization in accordance with applicable state law.

 a partnership under a section 761(a) election any partner or partners duly authorized to act for the partnership.
-Each partner must certify that he or she has such authority.
+Each partner must certify that they have such authority.

-a governmental organization an officer of the governmental organization with authority in the course of his or her official duties to bind the organization.
+a governmental organization an officer of the governmental organization with authority in the course of their official duties to bind the organization.

 Daytime Phone Number